5 Reasons Car Batteries Die

 You can’t change the weather, but you can prepare for the worst.

-Time, not surprisingly, is also a top car battery killer.
-Just like the batteries in your remote, eventually, there is just no juice left and no amount of cajoling or jumping will bring your battery back to life.
-The average car battery dies after three to five years.
+Time, not surprisingly, is also a top reason why car batteries die.
+Just like the batteries in your remote, eventually, there is just no juice left and no amount of jumping will bring your battery back to life.
+The average car battery dies after three to five years, though newer batteries have gotten better at extending their lifespans.
 Car batteries have a shorter lifespan if you’re in an area prone to especially cold winters.
-Keep an eye on your battery’s ‘birthdays’ and look for the warning signs of battery failure.
+Be sure to keep an eye on how many years of use your car’s battery has, and look for the warning signs of battery failure.
 Don’t forget to test your battery regularly.

 The other way time affects car batteries is "time unused."
 The longer you go in between drives, the less likely your car is to start up.
 Car batteries are charged by the alternator, which only turns if the car is running.
 If you’re not able to drive your car for a while, it’s worthwhile to invest in a battery tender.
 Battery tenders act as a charging system for your battery, making sure it stays fully charged without overcharging.

 Much like cold weather, time isn't something you can actually change.
-But by keeping track of it and being observant, you can be prepared for the worst and reduce the chances of it happening while you're unprepared.
+But by keeping track of it and being observant, you can be prepared for the worst and reduce the chances of you car’s battery dying while you're unprepared.

 Battery acid is corrosive.
-That might sound obvious, but one of the other reasons why car batteries repeatedly die is due to corrosion at the connections.
-Check under your hood.
-The battery terminals are the points of contact on the top of your battery, one is marked with a positive, the other a negative.
+That might sound obvious, but one of the main reasons why car batteries die repeatedly is due to corrosion at the negative and positive terminals.
+The battery terminals are the points of contact on the top of your battery, one is marked with a positive charge symbol, the other a negative.
 These are the points that you use to jump your car, and they're also the way your battery is able to be charged by your alternator.
-If your connection is gunked up, your alternator may not be doing an adequate job of recharging your battery.
+If your battery’s connection is corroded, your alternator may not be doing an adequate job of recharging your battery.

 If there isn't much corrosion, you can use a dry rag to wipe away dirt and grime.
-If that doesn't do the trick then use a stiff wire brush to clean this corrosion off (carefully of course).
-In no time your connections will be shiny and clean and your battery will have an easier time charging.
+If that doesn't do the trick then use a stiff wire brush to clean the corrosive material.
+With a little effort, your battery will have a cleaner contact surface and an easier time charging.

-We've all accidentally left our headlights on and killed a battery.
+We've all accidentally left our headlights on and killed our car’s battery.
 It's practically a right of passage.
-And that's one of the many reasons why human error is a top battery killer.
-Everyone makes mistakes that can lead to battery death.
+And that's one of the many reasons why human error is a top cause of dead car batteries.
+Everyone makes mistakes that can lead to a dead car battery.

 One of the more common mistakes we make is forgetting exactly how much we've started expecting batteries to do.
 Car batteries are really pretty amazing.
 They power everything in the car, and over time that’s expanded into digital navigation systems and displays.
 Add to that people charging their phones, tablets, computers, and mobile entertainment centers on the go and you have a very overtaxed battery system.